1 Introduction

 4 Managing containers

-This should show information about the container that we just ran.
-Similar to:
+This should show information about the container that we just ran, something similar to the following:

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES